BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_3_Sending_an_Automated_Multisig.md

   "descriptor": "wsh(multi(2,[ae42a66f]0297e681bff16cd4600138449e2527db4b2f83955c691a1b84254ecffddb9bfbfc,[fe6f2292/0'/0'/2']02a0d96e16458ff0c90db4826f86408f2cfa0e960514c0db547ff152d3e567738f))#cc96c5n6"
 }
 ```
-As noted in the previous section, it doesn't matter whether you use addresses or public keys: you'll get the same multisig address.
+As noted in the previous section, it currently doesn't matter whether you use addresses or public keys, so we've shown the other mechanism here, mixing the two.
+You will get the same multisig address either way.
 However, _you must use the same order_.
 Thus, it's best for the members of the multisig to check amongst themselves to make sure they all got the same result.

 ### Watch for Funds